 501 Franklin Avenue, Third Floor | 254/755-9517 | wacoisdfoundation.org

-The foundation focuses on early childhood development, enhanced programming for advanced students and extended education for staff with an emphasis on student performance.
+The Waco ISD Education Foundation encourages excellence in public education by focusing on early childhood development, enhanced programming for advanced students, extended education for staff and emphasis on student performance.

-1 Readers and scorers for the Innovative Grant program.
+1 Readers and scorers for the Innovative Grants program.